yanhui-k/AnnoSmk/README.md

  <img src="images/logo.png" width="30%">
 </div>

-annotation_smk is a simple process of genome structure annotation, which can be parallelized and automated.
+AnnoSmk is a simple process of genome structure annotation, which can be parallelized and automated.

 <img src="images/pipeline.png" width="70%">